joyjding/spot/README.md

     return current_token
 ```

-Let's work through it with our previous example, `1+2*3` and the two parsing diagrams below.
+Let's work through it with our previous example, `1+2*3`, using the two parsing diagrams below.

 #####Diagram A